Cappiebara/ccau/README.md

 PRs and issues *from CIDT employees* are welcome!

 CCAU is licensed under GPL-3.0-or-later, which means anyone can use it as long as they keep it open source and use the same license.
-Should a newer version of the GNU Public License come out, that newer version is preferred.
+In the event that a newer version of the GNU Public License should be released, that newer version takes precedence over all previous versions of the license.

 `modules/src/date_modal.ts` and `task_bar/src/task.ts` will need to be updated periodically as they contain the term dates and tasks, respectively.
 Both are stored in a very simple format so no TypeScript experience is needed.